hyssostech/sketch-thru-plan-sdk-net/samples/SpeechSample/README.md

 Applications require therefore that users' sketches and speech be captured and sent to the STP Engine for processing.
-A common way for speech to be collected is via STP's Speech Recognition Component.
+A common way for speech to be collected is via STP's bundled Speech Component.
 This component controls the audio input of a user's machine, and takes advantage of multiple speech recognizers to provide robust transcriptions that work when the user is online or offline, including conditions in which connectivity may be intermittent.

-When using the Speech Recognition Component, applications simply collect and relay the sketches, with no concern for handling speech, which is sent directly to STP by the SPeech Recognition Component.
+When using STP's Speech Component, applications simply collect and relay the sketches, with no concern for handling speech, which is sent directly to STP by the Speech Component.

 In this application, an alternative approach is demonstrated: the embedding of a speech recognizer within the application itself, producing a self-contained application that can be deployed on its own, without additional components.
+More specifically, such an app can connect to an instance of STP the is running on a server, without requiring a local install.

 This sample illustrates the approach by employing a plugin that takes advantage of a cloud service - the Microsoft Cognitive Services Speech to Text service.